frederic-perez/AmE-dictionary/data/idioms.md

 __ding ding ding__ :three: Right!
 You are correct!
 Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ :two: _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_
 __dingy__
-__dippy__ Crazy, silly, or strange. _There’s a guy on our corner who shouts about the end of the world; I think he’s a little dippy._ _A dippy denizen._
+__dippy__ :two: Crazy, silly, or strange. _There’s a guy on our corner who shouts about the end of the world; I think he’s a little dippy._ _A dippy denizen._
 __dipshit__ _n_ :three: _slang rude_ Stupid or foolish. _Geez, he keeps pulling on a door that’s clearly marked “push”—what a dipshit._ _Wow, that was a real dipshit plan—no wonder it didn’t work out._
 __dipso__ _n_ /ˈdɪpso/ A drunkard; an alcoholic. _Yeah, it wasn’t until I went to rehab that I realized how much of a dipso I really was.
 I just couldn’t say no to alcohol._
 __dirt cheap__ Very inexpensive. _These shoes were dirt cheap—I found them on the clearance rack._